We say we craft “purposeful, passionate” brands. But aside from the marketing speak, what do we really mean? What is a purposeful, passionate brand?

 For us, discovering the “why” behind the what is paramount.
 Whether we’re partnered with a Fortune 500, building on established legacy, or with a startup, planning out the early stages of a business and brand plan – understanding what makes each client tick, their hopes and desires, and maybe most importantly, their most captive audience, leads to creative work that doesn’t just look pretty sitting on a shelf, but rather is intentional and useful for intended users.

-Growing your organization, gaining momentum as a startup, changing the name of your company, or redesigning your logo and website…all of these are marketing challenges.
+Growing your organization, gaining momentum as a startup, changing the name of your company, a new logo or a website redesign project…all of these are marketing challenges.
 They’re challenges because humans make choices (at its core, marketing is about combatting and meeting these challenges with creative solutions) – and your goal, our goal, is to make those choices simpler, and to direct customers and followers to your purpose and/or product.

 Marketing, and branding, as Seth Godin so aptly puts, is the “difficult work of telling a story that resonates, of bringing a consistent set of promises to people who want to hear them.”